 However, if your dog has a strong reinforcement history for extremely inappropriate behavior toward other species – if he has successfully killed cats, or other domestic animals, it may be a huge challenge to bring potential prey into your home – and perhaps unfair to the potential victims.
 Think long and hard about how well you can manage your environment, and how committed you are to doing the work to modify the behavior.
 One management slip could be fatal.

 The good news is that many dogs can and do live peacefully with other species.
 It happens day in and day out, all over the world.
 With a little luck your dog has no prior unhealthy association with the “other” of your choice, and you can plan to do a minimal classical conditioning program to get your housemates off together on the right paw, wing, or fin.
 If you end up with a dog like Sara, you may need to find a good, positive reinforcement-based behavior professional to help you.
 There’s a good chance you can make things work.
 Choose carefully, manage well, make the commitment, and be realistic.

 Here’s to your happily blended multi-species household!

 Pat Miller, CBCC-KA, CPDT-KA, is WDJ’s Training Editor.
 She lives in Fairplay, Maryland, site of her Peaceable Paws training center, where she offers dog training classes and courses for trainers.
-Pat is also author of many books on positive training, including her newest, Do Over Dogs: Give Your Dog a Second Chance at a First-Class Life.
+Pat is also author of many books on positive training, including, Do Over Dogs: Give Your Dog a Second Chance at a First-Class Life.